makuto/Liked-Saved-Image-Downloader/README.md

 `settings.txt` has several additional features.
 Read the comments to know how to use them.

-## Server Interface
+## Web Server Interface

 This repository includes a simple web server interface.
 Unlike the main script, the server is supported in Python 3 only.

 To use it, install tornado via `pip3 install tornado` then run `python3 LikedSavedDownloaderServer.py`.
+The interface can be seen by visiting `http://localhost:8888` in any web browser.

 ![Web interfae](/images/LikedSavedBrowser.png)

 ## Issues

 Feel free to create Issues on this repo if you need help.
-I'm a nice guy, so don't be shy.
+I'm friendly so don't be shy.